12 Steps to Protect Your Finances When Leaving an Abusive Relationship

 - 10 Ways to Earn an Extra $100

-- 15 Smart Ways to Make Money in the Next 24 Hours
+- Skip the Payday Loan!
+15 Smart Ways to Make Money in the Next 24 Hours

-“A lot of survivors… wait until that tax return comes, and that’s a nice little chunk to get started on,” Pentico says.
+“A lot of survivors… wait until that tax return comes, and that’s a nice little chunk to get started on,” said Kim Pentico, director of the Economic Justice Program at the National Network to End Domestic Violence.

 A bonus at work may be a similar lifeline.